A Web Application Firewall (WAF) solution offers protection for web servers.

 Having your own WAF means you don’t have to surrender your web address to a third party.
 If at some point you do need extensive DDoS protection, then your URL will have to go to the DDoS mitigation provider.
 However, in this case, you won’t need to limit your choice of DDoS protection to that provided by your cloud WAF company.
 You won’t be committed to directing your URL to provide your WAF.

-Choosing a web application firewall
+Choosing a web application firewall solution

 Whether you prefer to have your own WAF on your network, or you think it would be better to go for a cloud-based WAF solution, this review has given you five options to consider.
 Selecting new equipment, software, and services for your company can be very time-consuming.
 In this guide, we have taken care of that first phase for you.

 Your next task is to narrow down your options.
-The added extras that each of these WAF providers offer will direct you towards that choice.
+The added extras that each of these WAF vendors offer will direct you towards that choice.
 The capacity of each service is also an important consideration and you should factor in scalability so that your future expansion plans are accounted for.

-Make the decision on whether to go for a hardware or cloud-based WAF and then check out each of the five listed in that category.
-Overlooking the protection that a web application firewall offers your organization would be a mistake.
+Make the decision on whether to go for a dedicated hardware or cloud-based WAF and then check out each of the five listed in that category.
+Overlooking the protection that a dedicated web application firewall offers your organization would be a mistake.
 Don’t wait until it is too late and your site has already been attacked.
 Get a WAF in place now to keep your website online.